bulletmark/edir/README.md

 options:
-  -h, --help            show this help message and exit -a, --all             include all (including hidden) files -A, --no-all          negate the -a/--all/ option -r, --recurse         recursively remove any files and directories in
+  -h, --help            show this help message and exit -i, --interactive     prompt with summary of changes before doing them -I, --no-interactive  negate the -i/--interactive option -a, --all             include all (including hidden) files -A, --no-all          negate the -a/--all option
+  -r, --recurse         recursively remove any files and directories in
                         removed directories
-  -R, --no-recurse      negate the -r/--recurse/ option -q, --quiet           do not print successful rename/remove/copy actions -Q, --no-quiet        negate the -q/--quiet/ option -G, --no-git          do not use git if invoked within a git repository -g, --git             negate the --no-git option and DO use automatic git -t, --trash           use trash program to do deletions -T, --no-trash        negate the -t/--trash/ option --trash-program TRASH_PROGRAM
+  -R, --no-recurse      negate the -r/--recurse option -q, --quiet           do not print successful rename/remove/copy actions -Q, --no-quiet        negate the -q/--quiet option -G, --no-git          do not use git if invoked within a git repository -g, --git             negate the --no-git option and DO use automatic git -t, --trash           use trash program to do deletions -T, --no-trash        negate the -t/--trash option --trash-program TRASH_PROGRAM
                         trash program to use, default="trash-put" -c, --no-color        do not color rename/remove/copy messages